-- 1.1 At least 80% of program graduates complete program/degree requirements within 1.875 years (150% of the program length). - 1.2 80 percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion. - 1.3 The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%. - 1.4 Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation. - Program Goal 2: Graduates of the University of Central Arkansas Master of Science in Dietetics and Nutrition Therapy will be prepared for a broad range of career opportunities in the field of dietetics.
+- 1.1 At least 80% of program graduates complete program requirements within 1.875 years (150% of the program length). - 1.2 At least 80 percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion. - 1.3 The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

+Program Goal 2: Graduates of the University of Central Arkansas Master of Science in Dietetics and Nutrition Therapy will be prepared for a broad range of career opportunities in the field of dietetics.